filecoin-project/devgrants/open-grant-proposals/open-proposal-gateway.md

 # Project Description

-The goal of this project is to spead up Filecoin blocks and messages propagation via gateways which could be deployed in backbone network with specifically designed software for transparently exchanging Filecoin network information.
-The gateway design is not to replace the current p2p solution, but playing a role as a high-throughput high-speed relay node for the network.
+The goal of this project is to spead up Filecoin blocks and messages propagation via gateways which could be deployed in backbone network with block agnostic software for transparently and neutrality exchanging Filecoin network information.
+The gateway design is to leverage the current [IPLD](https://github.com/ipfs/go-ipld-cbor) & [libp2p](https://github.com/libp2p/go-libp2p-pubsub) & [IPFS](https://github.com/ipfs/go-ipfs-blockstore) solution, but also integrate the technology and lesson learned from bloXroute's Blockchain Distribution Network (BDN),to play a role as a high-throughput high-speed relay node for the network.

-This gateway could be deployed in a normal linux system.
-It also allow Filecoin to leverage the bloXroute Blockchain Distribution Network (BDN), the “layer 0 scalability solution”, to reduce network latency, improve mining efficiency and eventually enable more use cases.
+To achieve business & technology neutrality, This gateway will be open-sourced; and could be deployed in a normal linux system and operated/deployed by third party(or any entity) in a BDN.
+With the agility of IPFS software stack, the gateway could scale to support other blockchains to avoid locking in risk.

+The gateway could run in a standalone way,also could be integrated with any BDN on demand,bloXroute BDN is an option.

 This project will be developed by a collaboration team of bloXroute and IPFS-Force.